psycopaths/jdoop/README.md

 ```

 The user should make sure that files generated by previous executions
-of JPF-Doop are cleaned up before running JPF-Doop again.
+of JDoop are cleaned up before running JDoop again.
 In
-particular, the following files and directories in JPF-Doop's root
+particular, the following files and directories in JDoop's root
 directory should be removed:

 * `tests-round-*`